-LANG1021 ADVANCED COMMUNICATION SKILLS IN L Т Ρ S J С
+LANG1022 COMMUNICATION SKILLS IN ENGLISH - L Т Р S J С

-ENGLISH 0 0 4 0 0 2
+ADVANCED 0 0 4 0 0 2

-Pre-requisite LANG1011 • •
+Pre-requisite None

 Co-requisite None

 Preferable exposure None

-Communication Skills in English (Advanced) is the third of the three-level graded courses for a developmental enhancement of communication skills in English.
-Based on the learning outcomes set in the upper-intermediate syllabus, this course focuses on giving learners exposure to higher level of skills/input processing (ref.
+Communication Skills in English (Advanced) is the third of the three-level graded courses for the developmental enhancement of communication skills in English.
+Based on the learning outcomes set in the upper-intermediate syllabus, this course focuses on giving learners exposure to higher levels of skills/input processing (ref.
 Bloom's taxonomy) and practice in terms of complexity and cognitive engagement.
-This course includes advanced level of comprehension i.e. anaytical, evaluative and extra-polative processing (listening and reading) and involves problem-solving, logical reasoning and decision-making skills in terms of application of the learning (speaking/writing) with an awareness for social and personality based variations in communication.
-This course provides opportunities with activity-based practice of advanced oral and written communicative skills besides building awareness on the finer nuances of language use for various purposes.
-This course emhasizes free writing through meaningfully engaging tasks witha pre and post context building.
-There is ample scope for application of critical thinking through simulated activities for effective communication in real life situations.
+This course includes an advanced level of comprehension i.e. anaytical, evaluative, and extrapolative processing (listening and reading).
+It involves problem-solving, logical reasoning, and decision-making skills in terms of the application of the learning (speaking/writing) with an awareness of social and personality-based variations in communication.
+This course provides opportunities for activity-based practice of advanced oraland written communicative skills besides building awareness of the finer nuances of language usefor various purposes.
+This course emhasizes free writing through meaningfully engaging pre- and post-context-building tasks.
+There is ample scope for applying critical thinking through simulated activities for effective communication in real-life situations.